Basil-Gomaa/Basil-Gomaa/README.md

+- Hey, I’m Basil
-- 👋 Hi, I’m @Basil-Gomaa
+- I’m 17
-- 👀 I’m interested in Web dev
+- I’m interested in SWE
-- 🌱 I’m currently learning Html/CSS/JS/React.js
+- I’m currently learning React.js/Node.js
-- 💞️ I’m looking to collaborate on Web projects
+- I’m looking to collaborate on Web projects
-- 📫 How to reach me basilgomaa23@gmail.com
+- How to reach me basilgomaa23@gmail.com

 <!---
 Basil-Gomaa/Basil-Gomaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.